 When a student has evidence that a final grade has not been assigned in accordance with the stated criteria, the student shall discuss it first with the faculty member.
 The faculty member will explain how the final grade was determined.
 If the student continues to feel that the grade was incorrectly assigned, a written appeal may be submitted to the chair of the department in which the course was taught.
 Students appealing grades assume the burden of proof.
 The appeal shall state and support with all available evidence the reasons why the student believes the grade should be changed.
 For grades awarded for the fall semester, the written intent to appeal must be submitted no later than 14 calendar days after the beginning of the spring semester.
-For grades awarded for the first day of the submitted no later than 14 calendar must be submitted no later than 14 calendar days after the beginning of the spring semester.
 For grades awarded for the spring semester or summer sessions, the written intent to appeal must be submitted no later than 14 calendar days after the first day of the fall semester.
 For schools that have a summer session or other less common sessions, school policies may specify other deadlines to ensure a timely appeal.
 Appeals submitted after the deadline will be heard only in exceptional cases, as determined by the appropriate vice president.